tianqi-infra/terraform-provider-clickhousedbops/docs/resources/user.md

 # Find the ID of the user by checking system.users table.
 # WARNING: imported users will be recreated during first 'terraform apply' because the password cannot be imported.
 terraform import clickhousedbops_user.example xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

+# It's also possible to import users using the username:

+terraform import clickhousedbops_user.example username

+# IMPORTANT: if you have a multi node cluster, you need to specify the cluster name!

+terraform import clickhousedbops_user.example cluster:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+terraform import clickhousedbops_user.example cluster:username
 ```